DatabaseGroup9/ProjectGutenberg_G9/README.md

 We can conclude that the Application has an fair amount of overhead which we believe has to do with processing the data returned from the databases.

+_RiakKV_
+We tried to implement RiakKV/RiakSearch as a backend to the project, but configuration proved difficult, and we were unable to even add data to the database.

 _MongoDB_

 Especially in MongoDB ee can see that in our application the overhead is really huge for MongoDB.